Miragon/miranum-ide/docs/gettingstarted.md

 Here comes our first feature.
 If you use Camunda a lot, you already know the Form-Property.
 With Miranum however, we now enable you to skip the process of remembering Form-keys and instead directly select one out of your collection.
 Let's say we don't want one of the forms we already have and need to make a new one.
 No Problem.
 Go back to the Miranum-Console, but this time generate a File and select type="form".
+(Right-click and selecting "generate" -> "generateFile" works as well)

 The newly generated form file will be automatically added into your form-folder and can therefore be used in the select field.
 But we aren't done yet, we want to edit the form.
 Therefore, double click it.